seemoo-lab/nexmon-arc/README.md

   sudo apt-get install texinfo byacc flex libncurses5-dev zlib1g-dev libexpat1-dev texlive build-essential git wget bison gawk libgmp3-dev
   ```

-* Run `make` in the root directory, this will download and compile the ARC toolchain.
+* Run `make` in the root directory, this will download the original firmware and compile the ARC toolchain.
-* Download the original FW file (version 4.1.0.55) from the [linux-firmware repository](https://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git/plain/wil6210.fw) and place it in this directory: `firmwares/wil6210/4-1-0_55/`

 ### Patch the firmware
 * Setup the build environment for Nexmon: